-- How was "deaf" defined for this purpose?
+- How was "deaf" defined in this survey?

 - Who is doing the counting?

-You may also use the yellow tabs above to navigate through the different sections of this LibGuide; in addition, if you have any further questions, please feel free to use the box on the left -- it is available on every page -- to communicate with a librarian for more in-depth information.
+You may also use the yellow tabs above to navigate through the different sections of this guide.
+If you have any further questions, you can also use the box on the left to communicate with a librarian for more in-depth information.

-* * * * * *
+* * * * * * * * * *